 Commercial Vehicle Global Positioning System Based Telematics Data Characteristics and Limitations

-Abstract The use of the United States’ Global Positioning System (GPS) to assist with the management of large commercial fleets using telematics is becoming commonplace.
+The use of the United States’ Global Positioning System (GPS) to assist with the management of large commercial fleets using telematics is becoming commonplace.
 Telematics generally refers to the use of wireless devices to transmit data in real time back to an organization.
 When tied to the GPS system telematics can be used to track fleet vehicle movements, and other parameters.
 GPS tracking can assist in developing more efficient and safe operations by refining and streamlining routing and operations.
 GPS based fleet telematics data is also useful for reducing unnecessary engine idle times and minimizing fuel consumption.
 Driver performance and policy adherence can be monitored, for example by transmitting data regarding seatbelt usage when there is vehicle movement.
 Despite the advantages for fleet management, there are limitations in the logged data for position and speed that may affect the utility of the system for analysis and reconstruction of traffic collisions.
+The U.S.